EtricKombat/Course_Practical_Guide_EKS/_docs/ch2/CNI_and_eks_integration_with_VPC.md

 3) The CNI plugin doesnt need to installed into the EKS cluster only upgrade it if new versions come up .
 This is the out of the feature that can be used right away .

+---

+Since this is already installed we are now getting benefits from it , and we saw how smooth the n/wing went with the k8S  cluster and other aws services like loadbalancer

+But given this CNI knowledge we can now expand & customize our n/w

+Lets